enkodellc/blazorboilerplate/README.md

 ## Contributing

+Please star, watch and fork!
 We'd greatly appreciate any contribution you make.
 I am very open to updates and features, though most feature requests will be depending on how much community support for it is.

 ## Completed